 August 4th, Morning

 Leaf throws the ball at her pokemon as hard as she can.
-“Bulbasaur, Catch!”
+“Bulbasaur, catch!”

 Bulbasaur wraps a vine around the ball mid-air as it sails overhead, slinging it back and around to reduce its momentum without letting it go.
 Leaf opens her left palm wide, leather glove stretching the mesh between her fingers, and raises her bare right hand.
 She snaps her fingers, then points at her glove.
 “Throw!”

 Her pokemon whips the ball at her hard enough to make her palms sting through the protective leather, and she grins.
 “Good boy!”
 She laughs as her pokemon gambols around a bit, rear feet kicking at the air.
-She waits until he calms down, then throws the ball back without another “Catch!”
+She waits until he calms down, then throws the ball back with another “Catch!”

 The sky is bright and blue above the park, acres of grass and trees acting as an island of nature in the heart of the city.
 The past few days of reading made Leaf a bit stir-crazy, and she decided to take the day off to stretch her muscles and train her pokemon.